 In the very literal sense that blood building helps the blood, taking approaches to blood build helps balance all of these chemicals in the healthiest way possible.

-IT NATURALLY DETOXIFIES THE BODY
+NATURALLY DETOXIFIES THE BODY

 Sounds familiar, right?
 Yes—we’re talking about detoxifying.